railroadmedia/ecommerce/docs/statistics/retention-reporting-formula-technicals.md

 for entire months at a minimum, which mostly negates the problem.
 We will want weekly reporting thought so we will run in to the same problem.

-## Solving The Retention Reporting Problems
+## Solving Retention Reporting Problems With Churn

 We need a reporting algorithm which works independently of renewal cycle length and reporting time frame.
 We also need to make sure that monthly to yearly upgrades do not negatively impact retention reporting for the monthly membership.